“After a tough breakup in my early twenties, I left my friends and family behind in Auckland and moved to Sydney to start a new chapter.

 I don’t always use moisturiser on my face – I prefer to layer serums instead.

 I start by cleansing with Cosmedix Purity Clean Exfoliating Cleanser, then apply Aspect Dr Multi B Plus Serum every morning.
 If my skin is a little dry I use Re.Form Serum by Re.Skin, which I am obsessed with.
 When I do moisturise, I like something rich that really feels like it’s working, either from La Mer or Drunk Elephant.
-My favourite SPF is La Roche Posay Anthelios XL Ultra-Fluid Tinted SPF 50+, and I can’t go without Tatcha’s The Kissu Lip Mask, Lanolips 101 Ointment, or Glossier Balm Dotcom (Ed. note: not yet available in Australia).
+I can’t go without Tatcha’s The Kissu Lip Mask, Lanolips 101 Ointment, or Glossier Balm Dotcom (Ed. note: not yet available in Australia).

 I always double cleanse at night with the Aspect Dr Deep Clean Facial Cleanser.
 A few nights a week I use a retinoid, Aspect Dr Exfol A Plus Serum, which I swear by for fading scars, preventing breakouts, and generally keeping my skin looking good.
 For a mask, I like to use the Cosmedix Rescue Intense Hydrating Balm & Mask, particularly in the cooler months when my skin tends to get a bit drier.